OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 - Network communications among containerized services
 - Network communications between containerized services and external clients and servers

-Detecting anomalies by oserving container behavior is generally easier in containers than in virtual machines because of the declarative nature of containers and Kubernetes.
+Detecting anomalies by observing container behavior is generally easier in containers than in virtual machines because of the declarative nature of containers and Kubernetes.
 These attributes allow easier introspection into what you have deployed and its expected activity.

 ### Use Pod Security Policies to prevent risky containers/Pods from being used